Captain Munnerlyn

-Captain Lesean Munnerlyn (born April 10, 1988) is a former American football cornerback.
-He played college football at South Carolina for three years.
-He was drafted by the Carolina Panthers in the seventh round, 216th overall of the 2009 NFL Draft.
-Munnerlyn also played for the Minnesota Vikings and Buffalo Bills.
+Captain Lesean Munnerlyn (born April 10, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks for three years.
+He was selected by the Carolina Panthers in the seventh round of the 2009 NFL draft.
+Munnerlyn also played for the Minnesota Vikings.

 Munnerlyn played high school football at Murphy High School in Mobile, Alabama, where he was named All-region three times.
 Following high school, he chose to play college football for the South Carolina Gamecocks after receiving scholarship offers from two other teams.
 As a freshman in 2006, he played in 11 games and recorded a season high five tackles in two.
 In 2007, Munnerlyn was both a nickel back and return specialist for the Gamecocks.
 Following the season, he was named All–Southeastern Conference (SEC).
 In 2008, he was elevated to starting cornerback while also returning kicks and punts.
 Against Kentucky, he returned a kickoff 84 yards and a blocked field goal 81 yards.
-On the second day of the 2009 NFL Draft, Munnerlyn was selected by the Carolina Panthers in the seventh round (216th overall).
+On the second day of the 2009 NFL draft, Munnerlyn was selected by the Carolina Panthers in the seventh round (216th overall).

-Early years
+Early life

 Captain was born three months premature and at birth weighed three pounds, eight ounces.
 He grew up in Happy Hills, which was a crime-infested part of Mobile.
 While living there, he attended the Josephine Allen branch of Boys & Girls Clubs of South Alabama.

 When he was growing up, his father was murdered and both of his brothers sold drugs.
 His oldest brother, Timothy, was convicted in 1996 of murder and was sentenced to life in prison.
 After the shooting, Munnerlyn's mother converted to Christianity and he eventually did the same.
 Munnerlyn eventually said of the conversion and his mother's prayers that he would stay out of trouble, "Without her prayers, I don't think I could be here in the NFL right now".

-High school career

 Munnerlyn attended Murphy High School in Mobile, Alabama, where he starred in both football and track.
 In football, he was a three-time All-region selection and participated in the Junior All–Star Game.
 He helped lead Murphy High School to a 10–2 record and a 6A Regional runner-up finish his senior year, earning a spot on the Alabama Sports Writers Association All-State team.
 He graduated from Murphy in 2006.

 During high school, Munnerlyn was also a standout track & field sprinter.
 He competed in the 100-meter dash and long jump at the 2004 Junior Olympics.
 In 2006, he earned a second-place finish in the long jump event at the AHSAA State T&F Meet, recording a career-best leap of 6.85 meters (22 ft, 4.75 in).
 He clocked personal-best times of 10.53 seconds in the 100-meter dash and 22.39 seconds in the 200-meter dash as a senior.